Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 where $\Gamma \simeq 50$ parametrizes the cosmic-string decay rate into GWs and $\Omega_r$ is the energy density in radiation relative to the critical energy density.
 The GW spectrum has a turnover point at the frequency\footnote{The precise value of the turnover point depends on the definition.
-A larger frequency $f_*$ has been obtained in Ref.~\cite{Gouttenoire:2019kij}.}
+A larger frequency $f_*$ was obtained by Gouttenoire, Servant, and Simakachorn (2020).}